WhiskeySockets/Baileys/README.md

 ```
 See the browser credentials type in the docs.

-## QR Overriding
+## QR Callback

-If you want to do some custom processing with the QR code used to authenticate, you can override the following method:
+If you want to do some custom processing with the QR code used to authenticate, you can register for the following event:
 ``` ts
 conn.on('qr', qr => {
     // Now, use the 'qr' string to display in QR UI or send somewhere